 Do you make it easy for people who visit your website to share your content on social media?

 Is your pin present in your posts?

-I personally use the plugin called Social warfare.
+I personally use the plugin called Social Warfare to share my pins.

 This plugin makes it super easy to share your content from your website to all social media platforms for example through floating share buttons.

-You can even customize the color of your share buttons matching to your brand.
+You can even customize the color of your share buttons matching your brand.

 All tools I recommend and mention in this post at a glance: